-The negotiations with Antigua and Barbuda were successfully finalised by the initialling of the amending agreement on 28 October 2016.
-Both parties have agreed to adopt the new definition of 'short-stay' throughout the visa waiver agreement between the EU and Antigua and Barbuda.
-In addition, the agreement entails the modification of a few technical details (see further below), but all amendments are insignificant from the traveller's point of view.
+The negotiations with Brazil were successfully finalised on 31 October 2017 by the initialling of the agreements amending the two Agreements between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports, and for holders of ordinary passports.
+Both parties have agreed to adopt the new definition of 'short-stay', among other technical details (see further below), but all amendments are insignificant from the traveller's point of view.

-The specific situation of the United Kingdom and Ireland is reflected in the preamble of the agreement.
+The specific situation of the United Kingdom and Ireland is reflected in the preamble of the agreements.